ryanq47/CS-EXTC2-NTP/leftoff.md

 Bug Fixed, didn't send the sizeACK back in inbound dataForTeamserver (on server side).
 GO DOUBLE CHECK THE STUPID BUFFER SIZES PLEASE.
 I think 1024 * 1024 max is good, but that causes an overflow in the server code.
 Expirement, and check the example provided by fortra

+TODO:
+ - [ ] Go check buffer sizes
+	- Add to constnats where needed

+ - [ ] Retest with buffer sizes.

+ - [ ] Doublec check if sizeAck is the correct way to do the callback thingy

+ - [ ] Final cleanup